Efficient Federated Search for Retrieval-Augmented Generation using Lightweight Routing: Design of

 \subsection{\sys workflow}

-We visualize the \sys workflow in~\Cref{fig:workflow}, allowing the querying of $ n $ distinct data sources.
-These data sources can, for example, be distributed across different organizations.
+We visualize the \sys workflow in~\Cref{fig:workflow}, enabling \ac{RAG}-enhanced \ac{LLM} responses by retrieving documents from $ n $ distinct data sources.
 We show the components specific to \sys in the dashed box.
-In line with existing \ac{RAG} systems, the query by a user (step 1) is converted into an embedding using an embedding model (2).
-However, this query embedding is then forwarded to a \emph{router}, whose purpose is to decide which of the $ n $ data sources are relevant.
-We detail the design of our router in \Cref{s:query-routing}.
+When a user sends a query to the system~{\ding{202}}, the user query is first converted into one or more embeddings using all embedding models used by the data sources~{\ding{203}}.
+These query embeddings are then forwarded to a \emph{router}, whose purpose is to decide which of the $ n $ data sources are relevant.
+The router predicts this relevance separately for each source using source specific features and query embeddings.
+We outline the design and operation of our router in \Cref{s:query-routing}.

-After determining the relevant data sources, we send a query to these data sources with the vector embedding.
-Using top-$k$ querying with $ n $ data sources results in $ m \times k $ retrieved embeddings, where $ m $ is the number of contacted data sources ($ m \leq n $) (4).
-We refine the results by selecting the $ k $ embeddings closest to the query embedding (5).
-Using these embeddings, we retrieve the associated data chunks (6).
-Finally, the original user query and relevant data chunks are fed to the \ac{LLM} (7), and a response is generated (8).
+After determining the $ m $ relevant data sources ($ m \leq n $), we forward to each selected source the query embedding previously computed using its respective embedding model~{\ding{204}}.
+For example, \Cref{fig:workflow} shows that data source 1 is selected and receives the query embedding, while source 2 is skipped.
+Each selected source uses the received query embedding to retrieve top-$k_{ret}$ documents most similar to the query.
+This results in $ m \times k_{ret} $ total retrieved documents~{\ding{205}}.
+This is followed by a post-retrieval reranking step, which has become a standard component in modern RAG systems~\cite{gao2024retrievalaugmentedgenerationlargelanguage,pinecone2024rerank,openai2024rerank}.
+Rerankers, often implemented as cross-encoder models, rescore the retrieved candidates to prioritize the passages most semantically relevant to the user query.
+This two-stage retrieval design improves grounding accuracy while also reducing response latency, since only a compact set of highly relevant documents is passed to the language model.
+After reranking, only final $k$ documents are retained where the value of $k$ can differ from the retrieval cutoff $k_{ret}$ (see \Cref{sec:evaluation}).

+Finally, the relevant documents~{\ding{207}} and original user query~{\ding{208}} are combined into a single prompt.
+This prompt is fed to the \ac{LLM} and a response is generated and returned to the user~{\ding{209}}, therefore completing the query.